manolol1/WebAudioPlayer/README.md

 If you want to use this useless page on your website, just download the html file and upload it to your webserver.
 You can also copy the code.

 PS: This is one of my first websites, so please don't expect too much!
-Thanks to [GoldenretriverYT](https://github.com/GoldenretriverYT) fore teching me web development and helping me with that site :)
+Thanks to [GoldenretriverYT](https://github.com/GoldenretriverYT) for teching me web development and helping me with that site :)